Governance

 Is cyber risk tolerance the same as zero tolerance?

 No. Zero tolerance is usually unrealistic for most cyber scenarios.
+Tolerance is about defining acceptable boundaries, not pretending all exposure can be eliminated.

 Who sets cyber risk tolerance?